timtheteh/Profiler-and-Recommender-System/README.md

 - **User Recommendation**
   - For now, each node in the graph will have a node embedding calculated for it using the inbuilt node2vec algorithm in Neo4j. (https://neo4j.com/docs/graph-data-science/current/machine-learning/node-embeddings/node2vec/)
   - Nodes with 'User' label apart from the user in question will be recommended as the most similar users to be recommended (similar interests).
+- **Choosing which user to recommend a document to**
+  - Source nodes: entities of documents
+  - Run pagerank to get pagerank score of each node
+  - The 'User' node with the highest pagerank score is chosen.

 # Testing and Results for Document Recommendations